-You should also expect that at some point they will ask you about your career goals, so be ready with a response.
-It is better to be more specific than general here, so even if you aren’t positive, you should be able to give an answer that relates to the person, their position, and the company.
+You should also expect that at some point they will ask you about your career goals.
+So, be ready with a response (it is better to be more specific than general here).
+Even if you aren’t positive, try to give an answer that relates to the person, position, and company.

 Then, start with polite, friendly, and conversational questions to them:

 - How did you get into this field?

 - What is it like working at this company?

 - Why did you choose to work here?